mediquo/docs-sdk/docs/introduction.md

 Those will be used to make requests in behalf of your organization.
 As these keys and tokens do not expire unless regenerated, we suggest creating environment variables, or using a secure password manager to store them safely.

-### Step 3: Synchronize your patients using the mediQuo API
+### Step 3: Synchronize your patients using the SDK API

-To authenticate your users in the SDK, you must first register them on our platform and send us their basic data (the minimum necessary for proper medical assistance) using the [mediQuo API](/overview.md).
+To authenticate your users in the SDK, you must first register them on our platform and send us their basic data (the minimum necessary for proper medical assistance) using the [SDK API](/docs/api/patients).

 ### Step 4: Integrate your SDK within you app or web